Congressional Black Caucus meets with Biden to push for police accountability - NewsBreak

 Congressional Black Caucus meets with Biden to push for police accountability

-Sen. Raphael Warnock, D-Georgia, and fellow members of the Congressional Black Caucus meet with U.S. President Joe Biden in the Oval Office at the White House on Feb.
-02, 2023 in Washington, D.C.
+WASHINGTON, DC - FEBRUARY 02: Sen. Raphael Warnock (D-GA) (C) and fellow members of the Congressional Black Caucus meet with U.S. President Joe Biden in the Oval Office at the White House on February 02, 2023 in Washington, DC.
+Members of the caucus encouraged the administration to push for national law enforcement reform in the wake of several high-profile killings of unarmed Black men, most recently the beating death of Tyre Nichols by Memphis police officers.
 (Photo by Chip Somodevilla/Getty Images)

-WASHINGTON — The Congressional Black Caucus met with President Joe Biden and Vice President Kamala Harris Thursday evening to urge the administration to use its executive power for law enforcement reform, following criminal charges for police officers in the killing of a Black man in Memphis, Tennessee.
+WASHINGTON — The Congressional Black Caucus met with President Joe Biden and Vice President Kamala Harris last week to urge the administration to use its executive power for law enforcement reform, following criminal charges for police officers in the killing of a Black man in Memphis, Tennessee.

 “My hope is this dark memory spurs some action that we’ve all been fighting for,” Biden said.